AndreBaltazar8/ablac/docs/programmable-builds.md

 The sidecar is cached with the object and restored on a cache hit.
 The current manifest deliberately says `panic: not-contained`; consumers can reject that contract instead of assuming exceptions or traps are isolated.
-The surface is still intentionally narrow: byte slices, opaque owned handles, callbacks, and actual panic containment must be implemented before richer values cross the boundary.
+The surface is still intentionally narrow: owned byte results, opaque owned handles, callbacks, and actual panic containment must be implemented before richer values cross the boundary.

 ## Direction